November 16-19, 2021

 This conference fufills the Title 17 California Code requirement for 4 CE credits in radiation safety for the clinical uses of fluoroscopy.

-Provider approved by the California Board of Registered Nursing, Provider #8495, Provider #8495.
+Provider approved by the California Board of Registered Nursing, Provider #8495 for 25 contact hours.

 NCCPA accepts AMA PRA Category 1 Credit™ from organizations accredited by the ACCME.
 Please see the credit designation for AMA PRA Category 1 Credit(s)™ above.
 View NCCPA’s guidelines for CME here.

-Category 1 CEUs for perfusionists will be applied for with The American Board of Cardiovascular Perfusion (ABCP).
+Category 1 CEUs for perfusionists are pending approval by the American Board of Cardiovascular Perfusion (ABCP).

 Registered Cardiovascular Invasive Specialist (RCIS):